-The simple geometry and the complex behavior of the flow around a circular cylinder at low Reynolds numbers $(Re = DU_0/\nu \lesssim 180)$, where D is the diameter of the cylinder, U_0 the free-stream velocity and ν the kinematic viscosity of the fluid), makes it a prototypical 2D wake flow.
-The well-known Bénard-von Kármán (BvK) vortex street [2, 3] results from the destabilization of the steady flow in the wake of the cylinder, driven by the periodic shedding of opposite-signed vortices, that occurs above the threshold $Re_c \approx 47$ (see e.g. [4, 5]).
-Often used as a model for shear flow instabilities (see e.g. [6-10]), the cylinder wake gives a framework to study the distinctive features of spatially developing flows.
-In particular, for $Re > Re_c$ the velocity field in the whole flow domain oscillates with the same global frequency and its harmonics and, because the oscillation is spatially evolving, it can be characterized through the evolution of its envelope or global mode of the instability as a function of the flow parameters [11, 12].
+The simple geometry and the complex behavior of the flow around a circular cylinder at low Reynolds numbers (Re = $DU_0/v \lesssim 180$, where D is the diameter of the cylinder, U_0 is the free-stream velocity, and ν is the kinematic viscosity of the fluid) makes it a prototypical 2D wake flow.
+The well-known Bénard-von Kármán (BvK) vortex street [1,2] results from the destabilization of the steady flow in the wake of the cylinder, driven by the periodic shedding of oppositesigned vortices that occurs above the threshold $Re_c \approx 47$ (see, e.g., [3,4]).
+Often used as a model for shear flow instabilities (see, e.g., [5-9]), the cylinder wake gives a framework to study the distinctive features of spatially developing flows.
+In particular, for $Re > Re_c$ the velocity field in the whole flow domain oscillates with the same global frequency and its harmonics and, because the oscillation is spatially evolving, it can be characterized through the evolution of its envelope or global mode of the instability as a function of the flow parameters [10,11].

-The cylinder wake has been also widely used to test methods of flow control using dynamic actuation, either in an open-loop sense [13] or with a feedback loop closed by the signal taken by a flow sensor [14] and within an optimal control scheme [15].
-A large subset of the existing literature about control strategies on the cylinder wake concerns the use of imposed oscillations, the case of in-line oscillations [16] being intimately related to the problem of vortex-induced vibration (see extensive review by [17]).
-For rotational oscillations, from the first visualizations of [18] and the experimental work of [19], to the numerical [20-22] and experimental works [23] that have followed, it has been shown in particular that the imposed rotational oscillation can significantly modify the geometry of the cylinder wake and hence the drag coefficient.
-The stability properties of the forced wake have been studied by [24] using experimental measurements of the velocity field.
-They described in terms of the (f, A) parameter space (the frequency f and the amplitude A of the oscillations) the two qualitatively different states that arise in the wake: a spatial mode dominated by the BvK vortex street, meaning that the wake is globally unstable; and the so-called lock-in regime, where the frequency is imposed by the forcing in the near wake, the amplitude of the oscillation rapidly decaying downstream with the characteristics of a convective instability.
+The cylinder wake has also been widely used to test methods of flow control using dynamic actuation, either in an open-loop sense [12] or with a feedback loop closed by the signal taken by a flow sensor [13] and within an optimal control scheme [14].
+A large subset of the existing literature about control strategies on the cylinder wake concerns the use of imposed oscillations, the case of in-line oscillations [15] being intimately related to the problem of vortex-induced vibration (see an extensive review by [16]).
+For rotational oscillations, from the first visualizations of [17] and the experimental work of [18], to the numerical [19-21] and experimental works [22] that have followed, it has been shown in particular that

-The first goal of the present work is to refine the description of the transitions between the locked regime and the global instability, which have been described in previous works on this setup (see [1] for a review), especially for forcing frequencies lower than the natural frequency.
+The first goal of the present work is to refine the description of the transitions between the locked regime and the global instability, which have been described in previous works on this setup (see [24] for a review), especially for forcing frequencies lower than the natural frequency.
 Particle image velocimetry (PIV) measurements allow us to study the spatial development of the forced flow, in particular the modification of the global mode represented by the velocity fluctuation envelope.
 Scaling laws in the forcing parameter space that universally describe the evolution of the global modes in the vicinity of the critical lines separating the lock-in and the globally unstable regions are derived from this data.
-A spectral analysis of the velocity fluctuations gives an alternative procedure to define the critical lines and confirms previ-
+A spectral analysis of the velocity fluctuations gives an alternative procedure to define the critical lines and confirms previous linear stability studies.
+The drag forces for each case are estimated from the PIV measurements using the so-called flux equation (see [25]).
+These results allow us to relate the resulting force on the body to its wake properties.